At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “Do we have to stay with her?”
 Mia asked.

-“It’s just for a few hours, sweetheart.”
+“It’s only for a few hours, sweetheart.”

-Ava leaned into my leg.
+Ava leaned against my leg.

 “Can’t you stay home?”